Title

 D. Special Requests

-All applicants for special requests will submit to the RFA the required documentation including, but not limited to the following: a list of the requested data elements, time frame for the requested data elements, a study protocol, intended uses of the data, policies for the protection of the restricted data elements, a Confidentiality Contract signed by the principal investigator and a detailed listing of individuals who will have access to the data.
+All applicants for special requests will submit to the RFA the required documentation including, but not limited to, the following: a list of the requested data elements, time frame for the requested data elements, a study protocol, intended uses of the data, policies for the protection of the restricted data elements, a Confidentiality Contract signed by the Principal Investigator, and a detailed listing of individuals who will have access to the data.
 Data requests may include multiple years of prospective data, for the same research protocol, so that an application need not be filed for each year.
 It is the policy and practice of the RFA to provide technical assistance to applicants to assist in the application process.

-Health care professional, private insurer and facility identifiable data elements approved for the applicant’s use by the DOC may not be released in any product, publication or communication without the written approval of the DOC and review and comment by the affected health care facilities and/or professionals (as specified in Section 44-6-170, as amended, Code of Laws of South Carolina, 1976).
-All third party reproductions of the reports must include comments from the affected health care facilities and/or professionals.
+Health care professional, private insurer, and facility identifiable data elements approved for the applicant’s use by the DOC may not be released in any product, publication, or communication without the written approval of the DOC and review and comment by the affected health care facilities and/or professionals (as specified in Section 44-6-170, as amended, Code of Laws of South Carolina, 1976).
+All third-party reproductions of the reports must include comments from the affected health care facilities and/or professionals.

 If the application requests the linking of a RFA database with other database(s), the DOC will approve the manner in which the linkage is done.